MicrosoftDocs/win32/desktop-src/EventLog/event-sources.md

 ---
-Description: 'Each log in the Eventlog key contains subkeys called event sources.
-The event source is the name of the software that logs the event.' ms.assetid: 'bc7fdc74-be41-4d17-997c-27171ef73f0f'
+Description: Each log in the Eventlog key contains subkeys called event sources.
+The event source is the name of the software that logs the event. ms.assetid: bc7fdc74-be41-4d17-997c-27171ef73f0f
 title: Event Sources
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Event Sources